Top three reasons to go hiking in Corsica

 Group sizes and prices:

-- It takes a minimum group of six guests and one guide for the tour to operate, but larger groups can be accommodated.
+- The max guest-to-guide ratio for this tour is 12:1.
+It takes a minimum group of six participants for the tour to operate.

 If your hiking party is larger than six people, please contact us prior to booking to make arrangements.

 - Anyone over the age of 18 can join these day-hiking tours